12 guns stolen in Nanoose Bay break and entry - BC Local News

 A house in Nanoose Bay has been ransacked and 12 guns stolen, say Oceanside RCMP.

-The owner of a rural property on the 3,000 block of Matthew Rd. in Nanoose Bay reported a residential break and entry on Monday, April 2, according to an RCMP news release.
+The owner of a rural property on the 3,000 block of Matthew Road in Nanoose Bay reported a break-and-entry on Monday, April 2, according to an RCMP news release.

 “Upon examination of the property, RCMP noted that it appeared the suspects had been at the home for some time while the owner was away for the evening,” reads the release.
 “Every room in the house was ransacked along with a shed, outbuildings and even a boat on the property.